In the Blood (2014 film): Plot

-Meanwhile, Ava interrogates one man at the zip-line, threatening him that she will drop him straight into the forest if he doesn't confess Derek's whereabouts only to get busted by the cops.
-After seeing Ava's recent actions on a cell phone recording, Police Chief Garza orders one of his officers to send Ava away from the island via ferry.
-However, when Ava gets escorted to the women's restroom on the ferry, she breaks the officer's skull and grabs his key before freeing herself.
-Ava jumps off the ferry and swims back to the island to continue her search for her husband.
+Ava interrogates a man at the zip-line, threatening him that she will drop him into the forest if he doesn't confess Derek's whereabouts, only to get arrested by the police.
+After seeing Ava's phone recording of her recent actions, Police Chief Garza orders Ava expulsion from the island.
+However, when Ava is on the ferry, she frees herself, jumps from the ferry and swims back to the island to continue searching for her husband.

-Later on, outside a cockfighting arena, Ava follows another man, responsible for driving the ambulance that had Derek earlier, into the slums off the street.
-After a scuffle with the man she was pursuing, Ava knocks him out and interrogates him over Derek's whereabouts at night only to attract unwanted attention from his brother.
-Despite all effort of interrogating both of them over Derek's whereabouts, Ava ends up killing one of them in which gets the police's attention again.
+At the nightclub she confronts Manny, who reluctantly agrees to help her.
+Ava recognises one of the men who had driven the ambulance, and follows him.
+Ava knocks him about and interrogates him.
+On his phone she summons his brother, but ends up killing him in the struggle, which attracts police attention again.

-This time, at the station, Garza orders two police officers to have Ava locked up in a prison for her crimes on the island.
-However, at night, Ava sees from inside the police cruiser that the officers are attempting to kill her and bury her in an isolated spot.
-So Ava breaks her right hand free from her cuffs while unnoticed and suddenly strikes back at the officers, killing both of them.
-In Garza's house, he gets a phone call only to hear Ava's voice via Santos' cell phone.
-Garza arms himself with a revolver before heading to his daughter's room, after hearing that Ava requests him to meet her there.
+At the station, Ava is arrested and charged with murder and told she is a suspect in the disappearance of her husband.
+Later Ava sees from inside the police car that the arresting officers are digging a shallow grave and are planning to kill her.
+She breaks her hand free from the cuffs unnoticed and attacks the officers, killing both of them.
+Later that night Garza gets a phone call and hears Ava, alive and on Santos' cell phone.
+Garza arms himself with a revolver before heading to his daughter's room, after hearing that Ava tells him to meet her there.